blessanm86/SenchaTouchKnob/README.md

 Sencha Touch Knob
 ===================

-This is plugin that can be added to image class of sencha touch 2 and above.
+This is a plugin that can be added to an image class of sencha touch 2 and above.
 This provides various functionality of a rotating knob.
 There are currently 3 modes the knob will work.

-Go to the [__project page__](http://blessenm.github.com/SenchaTouchKnob/ "Sencha Touch Knob") to see it in action.
+Go to the [__project page__](http://blessenm.github.com/SenchaTouchKnob/ "Sencha Touch Knob") to see the source code.

  1. Continous